Finally, make up a flying line, and attach it to the bridle with a Lark's Head knot. See the photo above.

 As a final check, lift the kite by the loop knot right at the end of the bridle.
 Shift the Prusik knot along the central bridle line until the kite hangs at about a 30-degree angle from the horizontal.

-Also lift the kite with a finger under the nose and a finger under the tail, balancing it on the central crease line in the plastic.
-Try this a few times, and if it's clear that one side of the kite is heavier, add small bits of electrical tape to the spar caps on the lighter side, to balance it up.
+Also, lift the kite with a finger under the nose and a finger under the tail, balancing it on the central crease line in the plastic.
+Try this a few times, and if it's clear that one side of the kite is heavier, add small bits of electrical tape to the spar caps on the lighter side to balance it up.

 The picture up there shows the MBK 2-Skewer Dopero kite being launched, down at a local flying field.
 The pint-sized support crew is ready to swing into action at a moment's notice—if I don't catch him first!

 Assuming there is some breeze outside, just dangle the kite at arm's length until the wind catches it.
 As long as you feel the kite pulling, let out line slowly by letting it slip through your fingers.
-If it refuses to climb despite pulling on your hand, shift the Prusik knot towards the nose a bit, and try again.
+If it refuses to climb despite pulling on your hand, shift the Prusik knot toward the nose a bit, and try again.
 Keep going until the kite behaves itself!

 Dopero-kite stories of my real-life flying experiences are worth checking out!